Items used:

 DCCSound Premium sugarcube NA class speaker

-Haskell's On30 RTR model has room for a decoder in the smokebox, and a speaker in the coal bunker, while a twin capacitor stay alive resides in the boiler top.
+Haskell's On30 RTR model has room for a decoder in the smokebox, and a speaker in the coal bunker, while the Powerpack mini resides in the boiler space, on a gear cover.

 To access the 8 pin plug, remove the small hatch cover on the underside of the loco, near the 2nd driver.
 Once removed, use a jeweller's screwdriver to remove the screw inside the hatch and once removed, the boiler's top is free to remove.